germe-deb/aleta-mirror/README.md

 # Aleta Postre

-### A material icon pack featuring gradients, squares, and white symbolics!
+### A fancy icon pack with a very very consistent look!

 ![aleta](https://gitea.sergiotarxz.freemyip.com/germedeb/aleta-postre/raw/branch/master/other/images/Presentacion.png)

 This icon pack is strongly inspired in moka and ameixa, and a bit in adwaita.

-Now we are working in the redesign of the icon pack, and adding new apps to the list of icons.
+I am working just now adding more icons and updating all the old-designed ones.
+In a few months (or weeks) the final release will be here in the [releases page](https://gitea.sergiotarxz.freemyip.com/germedeb/aleta-postre/releases)!

 # Download